cylab-be/mark/TUTORIAL.md

 ```
 ---
 class_name:     cat.rank.Counter
-trigger_label:  data.cat
+trigger_label:  data.cat.sink
 label:          detection.counter
 ```

 ## Visualizing results

-We can now start the server:
+We can now start the server in one terminal:

 ```
 ./run.sh
 ```

-To test the data source, open a terminal and use netcat to connect to port 1555:
+To test the data source, open another terminal and use netcat to connect to port 1555:

 ![](./netcat.png)